 Handling Employee Medical Information

-It is important that, if you, as a manager or supervisor are made aware of the nature of the medical condition of an employee or his/her family member, you keep the information confidential and do not share any details of this information with others.
+IMPORTANT: If you, as a manager or supervisor are made aware of the nature of the medical condition of an employee or his/her family member, you keep the information CONFIDENTIAL and do not share any details of this information with others.